Home / Technology / Injection Molding of Technical Component

 1. Proven and familiar processing technology

-2. Injection compression moulding improves fiber orientation
+2. Injection compression Molding improves fiber orientation

 3. Fully automated production capability